klahnakoski/jsImport/README.md

 Only the most naive logic is used to pre-process the Javascript and pull out ```importScript()``` calls.

-**NAMESPACE**

-Namespace pollution can be bad, but it is only as bad as the JS file you import.

 **SLOW**

-All scripts are loaded immediately.
+All scripts are loaded immediately, which can delay apparent page loading.
 Caching reduces the load times significantly, but I suggest some sort of default screen while the user waits.

+**NO PACKAGE MANGER**

+Slowness could be solved if the dependecy analysis and minification was done at deployment time.
+No such code has been written to do this yet

 **NOT DYNAMIC**